Robinlovelace/odjitter/README.md

 In this paper we present a new approach to processing OD datasets which combines OD data disggregation *and* randomisation of start and end locations into a single technique.
-The ‘jittering’ framework we present is flexible, enabling the user to adjust the level of disaggregation required for their applications and start and end points from which disaggregate OD pairs are sampled.
+The ‘jittering’ approach we present is flexible, enabling the user to adjust the level of disaggregation required for their applications and start and end points from which disaggregate OD pairs are sampled.